kp101/Wellness-Monitor/iot-monitor/README.md

 This is a set of routines (client/server) to collect iot status as data point for monitoring over time.
+Skill level required is intermediate.
+Examination and modification of script is necessary to fit local configuration.

 The IoT clients are tested for Raspberry Pi 2B/3B+/4B/Zero 2W.
 Others should work but not tested.
 Note:
   - dependencies: sudo apt install sysstat to get mpstat. awk, df, free should be already installed;